mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 sudo apt upgrade
 ```

-We will create a separate directory for this project and install the dependencies in virtual environment.
+* We will create a separate directory for this project and install the dependencies in virtual environment.

 ```bash
 mkdir voice_assistant
 cd voice_assistant
 python -m venv env
 ```
-This will create a virtual environment in the voice_assistant directory.
+* This will create a virtual environment in the voice_assistant directory.
+We will use this directory to upload our python codes.
 To activate your virtual environment, we use the following command:

 ```bash
 source env/bin/activate